LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-02-displaying-auth0-user-profiles-in-ASP.NET-Core-MVC-part1.md

 ```

-Further along we creating a form full of textboxes.
+Further along we create a form full of textboxes.
 The ones you really need to pay attention to are the ones with the Input id of UFirstNameInput, ULastNameInput and UEmailInput.
 Why those?
 I will explain in a second.

 Go down to the asp.net @Section tag and observe this script.